mtarld/symbok-bundle/src/Resources/doc/annotations/toString.md

 # ToString
-ToString annotation will tell the compiler to create a method that converts current class to a simple string.
+Tells the compiler to create a method that converts current class to a simple string.
 It'll simply concatenate class and specified attributes (see example below).

 ## Type